• Skip to primary navigation

 • Place oat flour and baking soda in a large bowl.
 Stir or whisk to combine.

 • Add the eggs, applesauce, pumpkin puree, and melted coconut oil.
-Stir to until just combined.
+Stir until just combined.
 Do not overmix, there may be lumps or streaks of flour.

 • Bake for 15 to 20 minutes for standard-sized muffins or 10 to 15 minutes for mini muffins.
 Muffins are done when a toothpick inserted in the center comes out clean.